Philosophical skepticism: Pierre Bayle (1647–1706)

-Pierre Bayle was a French philosopher in the late 17th century that was described by Richard Popkin to be a "supersceptic" who carried out the sceptic tradition to the extreme.
+Pierre Bayle was a French philosopher in the late 17th century that was described by Richard Popkin to be a "supersceptic" who carried out the skeptic tradition to the extreme.
 Bayle was born in a Calvinist family in Carla-Bayle, and during the early stage of his life, he converted into Catholicism before returning to Calvinism.
 This conversion between religions caused him to leave France for the more religiously tolerant Holland where he stayed and worked for the rest of his life.

 Bayle believed that truth cannot be obtained through reason and that all human endeavor to acquire absolute knowledge would inevitably lead to failure.
 Bayle's main approach was highly skeptical and destructive: he sought to examine and analyze all existing theories in all fields of human knowledge in order to show the faults in their reasoning and thus the absurdity of the theories themselves.
 In his magnum opus, Dictionnaire Historique et Critique (Historical and Critical Dictionary), Bayle painstakingly identified the logical flaws in several works throughout the history in order to emphasize the absolute futility of rationality.
 Bayle's complete nullification of reason led him to conclude that faith is the final and only way to truth.

 Bayle's real intention behind his extremely destructive works remained controversial.
 Some described him to be a Fideist, while others speculated him to be a secret Atheist.
 However, no matter what his original intention was, Bayle did cast significant influence on the upcoming Age of Enlightenment with his destruction of some of the most essential theological ideas and his justification of religious tolerance Atheism in his works.